MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/FinancialServices/BankingCoreDataModel/FHLoan.md

 ### <a href=#principalAmount name="principalAmount">principalAmount</a>

-The principal amount of the financial holding paid to\x2ddate.
+The principal amount of the financial holding paid to-date.
 First included in: BankingCoreDataModel/FHLoan (this entity)

 #### Properties